 It is important to underline that this is not a rule; in fact, a lot of graduated people do not define themselves dottore or dottoressa.
 It also depends much on your personality and on the importance you give to titles and honorific expressions.

-Titles for nobles
+Titles for nobles in Italy

 In the past, noble ranks were of major relevance: they were a way to mark a specific social status, and to set distinctions among social classes.
 However, with the introduction of a law into the Italian Constitution, which came into force in January 1948, aristocratic titles were no longer recognized.
 This signed the end of the Consulta Araldica, the board in charge of the assessment and confirmation of aristocratic ranks.